mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If a party wants to re-initialize the group, they MUST send a Re-Init proposal as described in {{Re-Initialize}} to the group, proposing the re-initialization and specifying the group ID of the new group.
-[[TODO: Make sure we're using the correct terminology here.
-The group could be re-initialized by any member of the server (or anyone else who can send proposals).]]

 Using a `recovery_secret` allows the newly created group to "inherit" the security level of the original group.

 ### Sub-group Branching

-If a client wants to create a subgroup of an existing group, they MAY choose to include a `PSKId` in the welcome message choosing the `psktype` "mls-internal", as well as the `group_id` of the group from which a subgroup is branched, as well as an epoch within the number of epochs for which a `recovery_secret` is kept.
-The key is derived in the same way as described in {{re-initialization}}, except that `generation = "sub-group"` is used.
+If a client wants to create a subgroup of an existing group, they MAY choose to include a `PSKId` in the welcome message choosing the `psktype` `branch`, the `group_id` of the group from which a subgroup is to be branched, as well as an epoch within the number of epochs for which a `recovery_secret` is kept.

 # Group Evolution

 Over the lifetime of a group, its membership can change, and existing members might want to change their keys in order to achieve post-compromise security.
 In MLS, each such change is accomplished by a two-step process:

 1. A proposal to make the change is broadcast to the group in a Proposal message
 2. A member of the group broadcasts a Commit message that causes one or more